ICU Topics > Common Medications

 Antipsychotics

-Basic Purpose: Works to help restore balance of certain neurotransmitters in the brain.
-Can be used for behavioral management without sedation.
+Purpose: Restore neurotransmitter balance in the brain.
+Used for behavioral management without sedation.

 Barbituates